-The School of Arts and Sciences (SoAaS) serves the mission of the College via its central role in providing the instruction and the experiences that define a liberal arts education.
-The SoAaS consists of the Departments of English, Mathematics, Natural Sciences, Psychology, Religion and Theology, and Social Sciences.
+The School of Arts and Sciences (A&S) serves the mission of the College via its central role in providing the instruction and the experiences that define a liberal arts education.
+The School of A&S consists of the Departments of English, Journalism, and Media Communications; Natural Sciences; Psychology; Religion and Theology; and Social Sciences.
 Selected majors are offered in most of the areas.
 In addition, these units provide the interdisciplinary and introductory courses that make up the general education curriculum.
-Students majoring in the SoAaS may pursue programs of study, which prepare them for graduate school or for careers in areas specifically related to their areas of study.
+Students majoring in an area of the School of A&S may pursue programs of study, which prepare them for graduate school or for careers in areas specifically related to their areas of study.